-Collection: Ferritin Test Kits
+Collection: Ferritin (Iron) Blood Test Kits

 Home ferritin test kits

-• Ferritin blood test kits
+• Ferritin (iron) blood test kits to test for iron deficiency at home

 • Simple finger prick test to identify if your blood ferritin (iron) level is low